sanger-tol/ascc/README.md

 - CSV table of average coverage per phylum
 - Adapter and organellar contamination report files

+There is a Biodiversity Genomics Academy video that introduces the ASCC pipeline on Youtube: https://www.youtube.com/watch?v=jrqjbwrg9-c.

 ## Installation of the databases

 Instructions for installing the databases can be found [here](./docs/databases.md).

+For testing the pipeline with tiny files, there is a script that downloads a small assembly FASTA file (a fragment of a Plasmodium genome) and small database files.
+The script can be found [here](./bin/download_tiny_database_test_files.sh).
+This is just for testing if running the pipeline works without a crash.
+These database files a database files are just small fragments of real databases, so they are not meant for production runs.
+A run with these databases can be done using this test YAML file that specifies the paths to the database files: [tinytest.yaml](./assets/tinytest.yaml).
+Before use, you may need to edit the paths in the YAML file to replace relative paths with absolute paths.

 ## Usage